Energy in Thailand: Coal

+Coal and coal products make up 11.6% of Thailand's total energy supply.
+All of Thailand's total coal production is in the form of lignite.
+Coal imports have increased by 365% since 2000.
+In 2019 Thailand's reserves-to-production ratio was 72 (years).

 Nuclear

 Thailand has no nuclear power plants.
 Earlier plans to produce five gigawatts of electricity by 2025 using nuclear technology were scaled back to 2 GW in the aftermath of the Fukushima disaster.

 As memories of Fukushima recede, interest in nuclear power has revived.
 Seven ASEAN nations, including Thailand, have signed cooperation agreements with Rosatom, Russia's state nuclear energy agency.
 EGAT is working with China, Japan, and South Korea on nuclear power generation technology and has sent 100 specialists to train for nuclear power plant projects.
 EGAT plans for up to five percent of the country's power generation to be generated from nuclear by 2036.